Ressu-Gamedev/MakingRessuGreatAgain/README.md

 ## Running/Building the Game

 Download the latest release from the [releases](../../releases) page.
+Unzip the provided file and run the `.exe` or `.sh` file for your OS.
 If there are no releases, or you want to build and/or develop the game yourself, do the following: